juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/README.md

 ### Step 7:
 #### Call the request with different queryString
+* Sometimes, the version update was too much complicated if I need to invalidate the page every time.
+Maybe I can create the page working with database or dynamic query? with parameters input?
+ - /dailynewspage?`Y=Year`&`m=Month`&`d=Date`
+ - /packagerelease?`version=latest`
 * This time, we need to create a new page querystring.php under `/var/www/html/`
 ```
 <?php